cutthroat78/Leaving-Cert-Notes/README.md

 - ASCII vs Unicode card and voice message Cathal sent me
 - Convert hexadecimal cards
 ### English
+- Maybe move dolls house example question to example questions folder (and have link to file in both dolls house section and example questions section in english.md)
 - Look at this [resource](https://engzone.weebly.com/)
 - poetry cards will have a cloze for each line (to learn entire poem)
 - get and convert 5 languages of writing notes